 We will take a quick look at some of the

-critical figures and data in the energy markets this week.
+critical figures and data in the energy markets.

 We will then look at some of the key market movers early this week before providing you with the latest analysis of the top news events taking place in the global energy complex over the past few days.
 We hope you enjoy.

 Saudi Arabia's drastic cuts to its October 2021 OSPs have sparked fears of a potential slower-than-anticipated demand recovery in Asia as OPEC+ continues to gradually bring part of its idled production back online.
 Whilst US outages are still hindering crude production in the Gulf of Mexico, the supply constraints appear to be insufficient to stop oil prices from sliding, albeit marginally.
 As of Tuesday, global benchmark Brent traded below $72 per barrel, whilst WTI was changing hands around $68.5 per barrel.

 Chinese Crude Imports Up in August.
 Chinese customs data shows that Chinese buyers have ramped up imports over the last month, bringing in 10.5 mbpd of crude, up 8% month-on-month.
 With teapot refiners still constrained by unavailable import quotas, state-owned companies did most of the buying.

 Chevron Seeks to Sell Eagle Ford Assets.
 US major Chevron (NYSE:CVX) is reportedly trying to sell its oil and gas assets in Texas' Eagle Ford Basin, a legacy of its taking over Noble Energy last year, foreseeing a selling price as high as $3.8 billion.